Other courses and community

 Practicum is a fully online bootcamp for self-driven individuals who want to enter the tech market.
 This is an online education service that allows a wide range of people to learn a new and high-demand profession from scratch.
 Practicum comes with 24/7 community support and mentoring, and takes a practical and project-based approach including continuous hands-on use of the studied technologies.

 Collect, analyze and visualize data.
-Over the course of this six-month, 20-hour-per-week program, you will master the skills required to become a data analyst and build a portfolio of projects on topics such as these: User preferences for streaming on-demand media, the effect of weather on taxi services and boosting e-commerce revenue
+Over the course of this six-month full time program, you will master the skills required to become a data analyst and build a portfolio of projects on topics such as these: User preferences for streaming on-demand media, the effect of weather on taxi services and boosting e-commerce revenue

 Data ScientistLearn to work with large volumes of data and discern patterns using Machine Learning.
-During the 8 months, 20 hour per week training course, you will master the skills required to become a data scientist and build a portfolio of projects including: prediction of traffic jams for navigation services, selecting which ad to display for each user, and predicting busy times for courier services.
+During the 6 months full time program, you will master the skills required to become a data scientist and build a portfolio of projects including: prediction of traffic jams for navigation services, selecting which ad to display for each user, and predicting busy times for courier services.

-Engage in front-end development as well as back-end basics over the course of this 10-month program.
+Engage in front-end development as well as back-end basics over the course of this 6-month full time program.
 Set out over a series of two-week sprints and consisting of around 20 hours of work a week, and build a solid foundation of knowledge, skills, and portfolio items required to become an entry-level web developer.

 03 Data skills